anttiviljami/erc20-toilet-paper-coin/WHITEPAPER.md

 #### Will there be a reward halvening event and when?

 No. TPC can only be deposited and withdrawn.

-#### Is it bad for the environment.

-As long as cryptocurrencies exists, mining will always exist.
-Even though mining expends energy, it ultimately reduces corruption in society by providing humanity with decentralized and transparent transactional ledgers.
-Therefore the idea similar to humanity having to pay for a gigantic decentralized accounting system or police network which is reducing the widespread financial corruption across the globe.
-Just as we pay police officers and accountants for their service, we pay blockchain for its service in the form of energy and computation.

-So yeah, probably.

 ### References